vidister/gimp-web/content/downloads/index.md

 It's very likely your Unix-like system such as a GNU/Linux distribution already comes with a GIMP package.
 It is a preferred method of installing GIMP, as the distribution maintainers take care of all the dependencies and bug fix updates.
 Please note that many distros decide to pin a specific version of GIMP to their releases.

-### Ubuntu, Debian
+### Ubuntu, Mint, Debian

-Ubuntu or Debian users can run `apt-get install gimp` to install GIMP.
+Ubuntu, Mint, or Debian users can run `apt-get install gimp` to install GIMP.
 Ubuntu users may also install GIMP from [Software Centre](https://apps.ubuntu.com/cat/applications/gimp/), this includes recent GIMP versions from PPAs.

 ### openSUSE